MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/parity-between-azure-information-protection.md

 - The scanner area of the compliance portal is unavailable to customers in China.
 Use [PowerShell commands](#step-6-install-the-information-protection-scanner-and-manage-content-scan-jobs) instead of performing actions in the portal, such as managing and running your content scan jobs.

-- Client endpoints in Microsoft Purview Information Protection support for Office 365 operated by 21Vianet are different than the endpoints required for other cloud services.
+- Network endpoints for the Microsoft Purview Information Protection client within the 21Vianet environment are different than the endpoints required for other cloud services.
 Network connectivity from clients to the following endpoints is required:
     - Download label and label policies: `*.protection.partner.outlook.cn`
     - Azure Rights Management service: `*.aadrm.cn`

 - Document Tracking and Revocation *by users* is currently not available.

-## Configuration for customers in China
+## Configuration for customers in 21Vianet

 To configure Microsoft Purview Information Protection support for Office 365 operated by 21Vianet:
 1. [Enable Rights Management for the tenant](#step-1-enable-rights-management-for-the-tenant).